terraform-viettelidc/terraform-provider-vcloud/website/docs/d/vapp_vm.html.markdown

   seconds before IP address is reported for NICs with `ip_allocation_mode=DHCP` setting.
 It constantly checks if IP is reported so the time given is a maximum.
 VM must be powered on and __at least one__ of the following __must be true__:
  * VM has guest tools.
-It waits for IP address to be reported in vCD UI.
+It waits for IP address to be reported in vCloud UI.
 This is a slower option, but does not require for the VM to use Edge Gateways DHCP service.
  * VM DHCP interface is connected to routed Org network and is using Edge Gateways DHCP service (not relayed).
 It works by querying DHCP leases on edge gateway.
 In general it is quicker than waiting